GNOME/libadwaita/doc/migrating-between-development-versions.md

 The `adw_expander_row_add ()` function has been renamed to `adw_expander_row_add_row ()`.

+### Adjusting Header Bar Icons

+If you're using the `object-select-symbolic` icon in a header bar button (typically for selection mode), use `selection-mode-symbolic` instead.

 ### Adapt to Stylesheet Changes

 ### Stop using the `.sidebar` style class